 African Drumming Workshops

-Each child will have their own quality African drum and will be introduced to an ancient West African rhythm.
+Each student will have their own quality African drum and will delve into to the wonderful world of West African rhythms.
 All the elements of an ensemble will be introduced and the group will have the opportunity to not only take part in this ensemble but listen to the merging rhythms and instruments that complete the entire sound.

 In Africa, communities, villages and families work together.
 Drumming is best in a group, particularly in a circle.
 In Africa there is a strong emphasis on communities, villages, families and friends.
 Working together builds social skills and problem solving techniques.